ShrekshelleraiserCC/giim/readme.md

 The format used is determined solely by the file extension.

 ## PLUGINS
 In order to make a plugin, simply make a normal `lua` file in the `gplugins` directory.
+The file should return the plugin's name, and the plugin's version.

 You have access to a few registry functions, and the entire api table (look in `giim.lua` for more info).